thunderheadone/one-sdk-ios/README.md

 }
 ```

+*Note:*
-*Important note:* Please ensure your custom Interaction starts with a “/” and only contains letters, numbers and/or dashes.
+- When setting the Interaction path programmatically please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 ### Exclude an Interaction